jerry-ye-xu/hellofresh-swe-challenge/README.md

 Please see `pg_env_var`.

-For the sake of this exercise, we upload the .env file for the reader to view.
+For the sake of this exercise, we upload the `pg_env_var` file for the reader to view.

 ## Useful resources